Chart Color Schemes

 The economic profile demonstrates exceptional strength, placing the area among the top 10% nationally based on comprehensive AreaSearch income analysis

-Cashmere's median income among taxpayers was $65,165 and average income stood at $74,905 in financial year 2022.
-These figures compare to Greater Brisbane's of $55,645 and $70,520 respectively.
-By September 2025, current estimates based on Wage Price Index growth of 13.99% would be approximately $74,282 (median) and $85,384 (average).
-Census data shows household, family and personal incomes in Cashmere rank highly nationally, between the 79th and 88th percentiles.
+The Cashmere SA2 had a high national median income of $65,165 among taxpayers and an average income of $74,905 in the financial year 2022, according to ATO data aggregated by AreaSearch.
+This compares to Greater Brisbane's median income of $55,645 and average income of $70,520 for the same period.
+Based on Wage Price Index growth of 13.99% since financial year 2022, estimates as of September 2025 would be approximately $74,282 (median) and $85,384 (average).
+Census data shows household, family, and personal incomes all rank highly in Cashmere, between the 78th and 88th percentiles nationally.
 Income analysis reveals that 39.4% of locals (8,525 people) fall into the $1,500 - 2,999 weekly income category, similar to regional patterns where 33.3% occupy this range.
-Higher earners make up a substantial presence with 35.4% exceeding $3,000 weekly.
-Housing accounts for 14.1% of income and strong earnings place residents within the 89th percentile for disposable income.
+Higher earners make up a substantial presence with 35.4% exceeding $3,000 weekly, indicating strong purchasing power within the community.
+Housing accounts for 14.1% of income, and residents rank highly in disposable income at the 88th percentile.
 The area's SEIFA income ranking places it in the 7th decile.

 Frequently Asked Questions - Income